timoxley/node-xmlrpc-multicall/README.md

 var client = xmlrpc.createClient('http://localhost:9005')

+// call multiple xml-rpc methods:
+// method name is the key
-// call multiple xml rpc methods client.methodCall('system.multicall', [
+// an array of parameters is the value client.methodCall('system.multicall', [
     {'system.add': [2, 2]},
     {'system.add': [4, 4]}